 8.9.3. where an objection has been raised under the right to object, and found to be legitimate;

 8.9.4. where personal data is being unlawfully processed (usually where one of the conditions for processing cannot be met);

 8.10.
-The Executive Director will make a decision regarding any application for erasure of personal data, and will balance the request against the exemptions provided for in the law.
+The Executive Officer will make a decision regarding any application for erasure of personal data, and will balance the request against the exemptions provided for in the law.
 Where a decision is made to erase the data, and this data has been passed to other controllers, and/or has been made public, reasonable attempts to inform those controllers of the request shall be made.

 Right to restrict processing

 8.11.
 In the following circumstances, processing of an individual’s personal data may be restricted:

 8.11.1. where the accuracy of data has been contested, during the period when CST is attempting to verify the accuracy of the data;

 8.11.2. where processing has been found to be unlawful, and the individual has asked that there be a restriction on processing rather than erasure;